 place the cards in the discard rack.

+9.7 For all remaining players, the Dealer will turn over his / her two cards to make the best five card poker hand as follows:

+each player and the Dealer’s two cards will be combined with three of the Community Cards to make the best five-card poker hand; or

-9.7 For all remaining players, the Dealer will turn over his / her two cards.
-Each player and the Dealer’s two cards will be combined with three of the Community Cards to make the best five-card poker hand.
+at the discretion of the Casino Operator, each player and the Dealer’s two cards will be combined with the five Community Cards to make the best five-card poker hand.
+For the avoidance of doubt, if this method is used, a player may use zero, one or two of his initial two cards to make the best five card hand

 9.8 When handling the cards, players shall at all times ensure that the cards remain on or above the area of the table.
 The cards must not be removed from the table.

 9.9 Except as expressly permitted by these rules, players may not exchange cards, nor exchange, communicate, nor cause to be exchanged or communicated any information regarding their respective hands.